 - Why you like it.

 This is how the story is designed by the author.
 Consider these questions:

 - Hook.
 Does the story ‘hook’ you in?
 (Are you intrigued and makes you want to read more?)

 - The Scene.
 Does the story quickly create an image in your head?

 - Plot.
 Does the story quickly introduce the problem that the hero must overcome?
 Is it fast moving or slow?
-Real or unbelievable?
+Realistic, plausible, or unbelievable?
 Interesting or not?
 Why?